remlapmot/mrrobust/_drafts/mvcommands-example/mvcommands-example-2.md

 ─────────────┴────────────────────────────────────────────────────────────────
 ```

-Or we can orient wrt triglycerides instead of LDL-C.
+Or we can orient the model wrt triglycerides instead of LDL-C.

 ``` stata
 . mrmvegger chdbeta ldlcbeta hdlcbeta tgbeta [aw=1/(chdse^2)] if sel1==1, ///